I Barely Know Her: Commercial performance

-The first 11 weeks of commercial figures for I Barely Know Her reflected only streaming and digital download activity, as physical formats (CD, LP, and cassette) were scheduled for later release on November 7, 2025.
 In the United States, the album debuted at number 14 on the Billboard 200, earning 31,000 album-equivalent units in its first week, and at number two on the Top Rock & Alternative Albums.
 In the following week, it rose to number 12 on the Billboard 200 and topped the Rock & Alternative Albums chart, earning 27,000 album-equivalent units.
 The album reached number ten in its third week and maintained that position for another week, earning 29,000 album-equivalent units in both weeks.
 Based on the first four weeks, the album has sold 116,000 album-equivalent units.
 Following the release of its physical formats, the album jumped from number 27 to number 11 on Billboard 200 and returned to the top of the Top Rock & Alternative Albums.
 In Canada, the album debuted at number 12 and entered the top ten at number nine in its second week, and later peaked at number eight.

 Internationally, the album performed strongly across Europe and Oceania, achieving its highest placement in Lithuania, where it debuted at number two.
-It peaked at number three in New Zealand, number four in Australia, the Czech Republic, Norway, and Sweden. and number five in Finland and Scotland.
-Additionally, the album secured top-ten placements in Austria, Denmark, Iceland, Ireland, the Netherlands, Poland, Portugal, Slovakia, Switzerland, and the United Kingdom.
+It peaked at number three in New Zealand, number four in Australia, the Czech Republic, Norway, and Sweden. and number five in Finland, Poland, and Scotland.
+Additionally, the album secured top-ten placements in Austria, Denmark, Iceland, Ireland, the Netherlands, Portugal, Slovakia, Switzerland, and the United Kingdom.